THU5HAR/suno/DEPLOYMENT.md

 4. **Deploy**
    - Click "Deploy"
    - Vercel will automatically build and deploy your frontend
-   - Your app will be available at: https://suno-rho.vercel.app/
+   - Your app will be available at your Vercel URL (e.g., `https://your-app.vercel.app`)

 ### Vercel Configuration
 The `vercel.json` file is already configured with: